emilianbold/websocket-proxy/README.md

 - Request method, ID, and parameters
 - Response ID and result
 - Error codes, messages, and data

+### PCAP Analysis

+The generated PCAP files can be opened in Wireshark or similar tools:
+- Contains synthetic TCP/IP headers for compatibility
+- WebSocket frames are properly formatted
+- Allows filtering and analysis of WebSocket traffic
+- Useful for debugging protocol issues

 ## Client Configuration